-- All-expenses-paid trip to attend the Awards Ceremony to be held at the annual meeting of the American Association for the Advancement of Science (AAAS) in February 2022.
-The trip will be confirmed in the coming months according to how the COVID-19 pandemic evolves; it may be that the awards ceremony is celebrated online.
+- All-expenses-paid trip to attend the Awards Ceremony to be held at the annual meeting of the American Association for the Advancement of Science (AAAS) in March 2023.
+The trip will be confirmed in the coming months depending on the global COVID-19 pandemic situation; it may be that the awards ceremony is celebrated online.
 Awardees will not be required to travel if they judge the situation to be unsafe.

 The 5 awards will be distributed as follows: one for each of the four regions of the developing world (Africa, Arab region, Asia & the Pacific and Latin America & the Caribbean), plus an additional ¨floating” award for an outstanding candidate from any of these regions.

-Applications for the 2022 awards are invited from women scientists who have made significant contributions in the area of ‘Climate action and the environment’, whose research is linked to the following Sustainable Development Goals: SDG13 (Climate Action), SDG14 (Life Below Water) and/or SDG15 (Life on Land), and have lived and worked for at least 5 years in an eligible STLC.
+Applications for the 2023 awards are invited from women scientists who have made significant contributions in the area of food security, agricultural productivity and sustainable food production, whose research is linked to the SDG2 (Zero Hunger), and have lived and worked for at least 5 years in an eligible STLC.

 Applications must be made online, in English, and must include: